danryan/spice/README.md

     Spice.host          # default: localhost
     Spice.port          # default: 4000
     Spice.scheme        # default: http
-    Spice.client_name   # default: nil.
+	Spice.chef_version	# default: 0.9.14.
+Should be set to the version you have Spice.client_name   # default: nil.
 Must be set to a valid admin Chef client Spice.key_file      # default: nil.
 Must be set to a file path